 The first step to improving your website speed is auditing your website speed.
 If you haven’t already, you may use one of these two handy tools to check your website speed is:

-Both of these tools will tell you how long your website takes to load, as well as point out ways to improve your website speed.
+All of these tools will tell you how long your website takes to load, as well as point out ways to improve your website speed.
 They will first give you an overall score.
 This score represents your website’s overall performance score.

 Next, you will find different sections and scores based on different areas such as first content load time, speed index, time to become interactive, and blocking time.
 Next to each section, you will also see an estimate of the impact the issues related to each category have on your website.